-10.1 Vessels of 15 metres in Length and Over or Carrying 15 or More Persons

-- 10.1.1 A vessel should have an efficient bilge pumping system consisting of at least one hand bilge pump and one engine driven or independent power bilge pump, with suction pipes so arranged that any compartment can be drained when the vessel is heeled up to an angle of 10 degrees.
-Pumps provided should be situated in not less that two separate spaces. - 10..1.2 When considered necessary to protect the bilge suction line from obstruction, an efficient strum box should be provided.
+- 10.1 Vessels of 15 metres in Length and Over or Carrying 15 or More Persons or Operating in Area Category 0 or 1 - 10.1.1 A vessel should have an efficient bilge pumping system consisting of at lest one hand bilge pump and one engine driven or independent power bilge pump, with suction pipes so arranged that any compartment can be drained when the vessel is heeled up to an angle of 10 degrees.
+Pumps provided should be situated in not less than two separate spaces. - 10.1.2 When considered necessary to protect the bilge suction line from obstruction, an efficient strum box should be provided.